 The vision of the Formulaex centre is to contribute fundamental knowledge required for the design of safe and efficient nanoscale drug-delivery vehicles for next generation nucleotide drugs, which function by reprogramming the genetic code of cells, rather than acting directly at the functional protein machinery as today’s drugs.
 The multidisciplinary approach taken involve expertise in physics, chemistry, biology, medicine and pharma and the knowledge and innovation generated aim and contributing significantly to Swedish competitiveness in this segment of research and development.

 The mission of the Formulaex centre is to bring fundamental scientific advances aimed for future drug-delivery formulations and analytical tools faster to industrial exploitation.

 The centre is partly funded by SSF, aimed at stimulating long-term collaborative research between industry and academia, with the long-term objective to promote sustainable growth effects in Sweden by fostering innovation and new enabling technologies and emerging technology shifts.

 The Formulaex centre was granted by SSF in 2017 after a national competition.
 In strong competition SSF granted four centers with up to 100 million SEK each.
-The predecessor of the Formulaex centre was the Linnaeus SUPRA Centre (2008-2018) and substantial support to the principal investigators at Chalmers from three Areas of Advance: Nanoscience and Nanotechnology, Material Science and Life Science.
+The predecessor of the Formulaex centre was the Linnaeus SUPRA Centre (2008-2018) and substantial support to the principal investigators at Chalmers from three Areas of Advance: Nanoscience and Nanotechnology, Material Science and Health Engineering.